-The Importance of Uptime
+The importance of uptime

 Our dependency on computer networks for business transactions is greater today than it’s ever been.
 The prevalence of e-commerce websites, retail point-of-sale devices, inventory databases, and business email and Internet phone systems means businesses can quickly become paralyzed if users are unable to access the information they need, when they need it.
-Ensuring availability is the third and final component of the security triad.

 In fact, two-thirds of small businesses say that their business is dependent on the Internet for its day-to-day operations, 38 percent characterize it as very dependent, and 67 percent say they have become more dependent on the Internet in the past 12 months, according to research from the National Cyber Security Alliance/Symantec.